Fatmike-GH/Loader/README.md

 - ``ResumeUntilRva`` Functions similarly to ResumeUntilVa, but runs the target until a specified Relative Virtual Address (RVA) within the main executable module is reached.
 - ``ResumeUntilApi`` Runs the target process until a specific API function is called.
 Upon entry to the function, it suspends the thread and returns its context.
 - ``AllocateMemory`` Allocates a new region of memory within the virtual address space of the target process.
+- ``UpdateContext`` Applies a modified context structure to the main thread, allowing direct manipulation of CPU registers.
 - ``WriteToVa`` Writes a supplied data buffer to a specific Virtual Address (VA) in the target's memory.
 - ``WriteToRva`` Writes data to a Relative Virtual Address (RVA) within the main module of the target.
-- ``UpdateContext`` Applies a modified context structure to the main thread, allowing direct manipulation of CPU registers.
+- ``ReadFromVa`` Reads data from a specific Virtual Address (VA) in the target's memory into a supplied data buffer.
+- ``ReadFromRva`` Reads data from a Relative Virtual Address (RVA) in the target's memory into a supplied data buffer.

 #### ``class ModuleResolver``